 I wish you all a Happy New Year.
 Trust your own journey.
 May the year 2019 guide you back to your self so that you can move through life from a place that is quiet, at ease, grounded and whole.

 i love being at home. i’m a huge hermit and i keep a simple home. the quiet inspires me to look at everyday things at a whole new level.

 After 9 years of listening to these fellow East Bayers from Oakland, California, I finally saw the Clams live at the Music Hall of Wiliamsburg.
 It was as dreamy as I imagined it would be.
 They were recently picked up on Dan Auerbach's label, Easy Eye Sound.
-Their new album Onion brought out the best sounds out of them to date.
+Their new album Onion brought out their best sounds.
 I felt completely star-struck by Shannon Shaw.
-I recently sold all my digital cameras and went back to shooting photos exclusively on film.
 I was happy to capture the Clams on 35mm.
 These are unedited.

-Met up with some friends that evening.
+Met up with friends.
 I introduced them to the band accompanied by my usual ravings and gushings over Shannon.